Skip to Main Content

 Clinical trial reporting and registry

 Manuscripts reporting on clinical trials, whether phase 1, 2, 3 or 4, are welcome.
 Reports must include the clinical trial protocol, which entails a full description of the study design, patient population, methodology and conduct; the statistical analysis plan (SAP) is highly encouraged but not required.
 In all cases, the report will undergo peer review and will be evaluated for technical merit, novelty, clinical and scientific impact, and other measures to determine suitability for publication.
 Fast- track peer review is offered for clinical trial studies that deserve to be brought out to the public with maximum expediency.
-The full scope of reporting clinical trials in is found in each journal’s respective Journal Scope page within the online author guide.
+The full scope of reporting clinical trials is found in each journal’s respective Journal Scope page within the online author guide.

 As defined by the International Committee of Medical Journal Editors (ICMJE) (www.ICMJE.org), a clinical trial is ‘any research project that prospectively assigns human subjects to intervention, with or without concurrent comparison groups to study the cause-and-effect relationship between a medical intervention and a health outcome’.